 A pause of up to 10 seconds is allowed between each key press while entering the password.
 After pressing the Enter key, the control panel will be in Walktest Mode with the keypad key functions configured for this mode.
-The System Trouble LED and AC Power LED will blink at a rate of 1 second On and 1 second Off and the trouble relay will activate.
+The System Trouble LED and AC Power LED will blink at a rate of 1⁄4 second On and 1⁄4 second Off and the trouble relay will activate.
 A pause of up to 30 minutes is now allowed between each key press and device activation while in Walktest Mode.
 Delays longer than 30 minutes will cause the control panel to exit Walktest Mode.
-If the Security Key remains inserted when the control panel returns to Normal Mode, the panel and keypad will function as expected in Normal Mode.
 The Security Key must be removed and then reinserted in order to reenter Walktest Mode or to enter any other mode.